Skip to main content

 Supervisors: Dr Sylvaine Tuncer, Professor Paul Luff

 Yunshan Li is a PhD student with backgrounds in social anthropology and marketing.
-She is a member of the Work, Interaction and Technology (WIT) Research Group in the Public Services Management and Organisation (PSMO) Department.
+She is a member of the Work, Interaction and Technology (WIT) research group in the Public Services Management and Organisation (PSMO) department at King's Business School.

 This research aims to provide insights for autonomous taxi companies to optimise vehicle design, enabling self-driving taxis to better understand passengers.
 It also seeks to inform the development of industry safety standards, such as what basic features self-driving vehicles should provide to ensure the safety and comfort of passengers.